erkyrath/BBLM-Inform7/README.txt

 This is a simple syntax coloring module for Inform 7.
 It is not as complete as the syntax-coloring in the I7 IDEs.
-This module currently handles comments (including nested comments), strings, and string substitutions.
+This module currently handles comments (including nested comments), strings, string substitutions, and I6 inclusions.

 The "BBI7.cp" source file is in the public domain.